-1.1 When an individual becomes bankrupt the costs of the bankruptcy proceedings are paid out of his or her assets.
+1. When an individual becomes bankrupt the costs of the bankruptcy proceedings are paid out of his or her assets.
 The creditors, who hope to recover some of their debts out of the assets, therefore have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner appointed to act as trustee.
 The insolvency legislation recognises this interest by providing mechanisms for creditors to determine the basis of the trustee's fees.
-This guide is intended to help creditors be aware of their rights to approve and monitor fees and explains the basis on which fees are fixed.
+This guide is intended to help creditors be aware of their rights to approve and monitor fees explains the basis on which fees are fixed.

-2 Bankruptcy procedure
+Bankruptcy procedure

-2.1 Bankruptcy is the administration of the affairs of an insolvent individual by a trustee in the interests of his creditors generally.
+2. Bankruptcy is the administration of the affairs of an insolvent individual by a trustee in the interests of his creditors generally.
 The trustee's function is to realise the assets and distribute them among the creditors in a prescribed order of priority.
 Bankruptcy proceedings commence with the making of a bankruptcy order by the court.
 Immediately on the making of the order an official called the official receiver becomes receiver and manager of the bankrupt's estate pending the appointment of a trustee.
-The official receiver is an officer of the court and a member of The Insolvency Service, an executive agency within the Department of Trade and Industry.
-Where there are significant assets an insolvency practitioner will usually be appointed to act as trustee, either by a meeting of creditors or by the Secretary of State for Trade and Industry.
+The official receiver is an officer of the High Court and a member of The Insolvency Service, an executive agency within the Department of Enterprise, Trade and Investment.
+Official receivers charge their fees on the basis of a statutory scale laid down by the Insolvency Practitioner will usually be appointed to act as trustee, either by a meeting of creditors or by the Department of Enterprise, Trade and Investment.
 Where no insolvency practitioner is appointed, or where there is a vacancy in the office of trustee, the official receiver acts as trustee.